Iqqdd99/network-traffic-anomaly-detection/README.md

  http://127.0.0.1:8888/tree?token=<authentication_token>
 ```

 Open the address in a browser and open the notebook anomaly_detection.ipynb.
 Trust the notebook to have a correct visualization of the graphics.
-Run the whole notebook if needed
+Run the whole notebook if needed.